uestctensorgroup/FastDeRain/README.md

 |Demo_FastDerain_GPU_version.m|Demo of FastDeRain, implemented on **GPU**|
 |Demo_FastDerain_Oblique.m|Demo of FastDeRain for **oblique rain streaks**, implemented on **GPU**|

-Refference
+Meanwhile, this folder also conrtains the code of our conference paper Refference
 --
 An early material of the this menthod is:\